-\ Students are strongly advised to consult with the Department of Modern Languages and Literatures on language course options before making course selections.
+^{} Students are strongly advised to consult with the Department of Modern Languages and Literatures on language course options before making course selections.

-- NB: (a) Level II and Level III students are required to take foreign language courses in the same language course option selected in Level I (i.e. Chinese, French, Japanese, Spanish). - (b) Students who choose either French or Spanish, but lack 'A' Level or CAPE French/Spanish, will need to take the entry test to assess their level before being placed in the appropriate level course.
+NB: (a) Throughout their degree, students are required to continue in the same foreign language option (i.e. Chinese, French, Japanese, Spanish) selected in their first semester and they should follow the foreign language courses on sequential order.

+(b) Students who choose either French or Spanish, but lack 'A' Level or CAPE French/Spanish, will need to take the entry test to assess their level before being placed in the appropriate level course.
 These students might need to take an extra Foreign Language course.

-\\ Course yet to be approved.
+^{} Course yet to be approved.